-The disability resource Center (DRC) https://www.disability.admin.cam.ac.uk/ offers information, guidance and support to prospective students, applicants and current students.
+The Accessibility & Disability Resource Center (DRC) https://www.disability.admin.cam.ac.uk/ offers information, guidance and support to prospective students, applicants and current students.
 It provides a confidential and accessible service.

 - Provide advice and guidance for prospective and current disabled students to enable them to access a wide range of service